If you’ve been an entrepreneur for any length of time, you’ve likely discovered that figuring out how to pitch to investors can be a challenge.

 A recent client of mine, Keith Gober, experienced these challenges first hand.
 I worked with him on his pitch consult and he ended up landing an investment deal.
 He made the deal with Shark Tank’s Kevin Harrington, thanks to the awesome online platform PITCH Investors Live, where I help entrepreneurs get ready to pitch high profile investors.

 In Keith’s pitch, there were three issues that we corrected that helped him move forward.
 These are extremely common problem areas and Keith handled them perfectly in his final pitch.
+To help him transform these three concerns into a more positive direction, we focused on these three tips:

 Tip #1: Narrow Your Focus and Target Audience